History of Tyler Herro in Timeline

 Tyler Herro

 Tyler Herro, nicknamed "Boy Wonder", is an American professional basketball player currently with the Miami Heat.
-He played college basketball at Kentucky before being drafted 13th overall by the Heat in the 2019 NBA draft.
-Herro earned NBA All-Rookie Second Team honors in 2020 and reached the NBA Finals in his rookie season.
-He was named the NBA Sixth Man of the Year in 2022 and was named to his first All-Star Game in 2025.
-Herro plays both point guard and shooting guard.
+He played college basketball at the University of Kentucky before being drafted 13th overall by the Heat in the 2019 NBA draft.
+In his rookie year, Herro earned NBA All-Rookie Second Team honors and reached the NBA Finals with the Heat.
+He was named the NBA Sixth Man of the Year in 2022.
+Showing continued growth, he earned his first All-Star selection in 2025.
+Herro has played both point guard and shooting guard.

-On October 9, 2020, Tyler Herro broke a 44-year-old record by scoring 10 points on the third quarter of the game 5 of the 2020 NBA Finals—setting the NBA record by a rookie for the most consecutive games in the playoffs scoring in double digits with 20 while surpassing Alvan Adams's record of 19 games of the Phoenix Suns in 1976.
+On October 9, 2020, Tyler Herro broke a 44-year-old record by scoring 10 points in the third quarter of the game 5 of the 2020 NBA Finals—setting the NBA record by a rookie for the most consecutive games in the playoffs scoring in double digits with 20, surpassing Alvan Adams's record of 19 games of the Phoenix Suns in 1976.

-During game 2 of the 2020 NBA Finals, Herro became the youngest player to start an NBA Finals game at 20 years, 256 days in 1980.
+In game 2 of the 2020 NBA Finals, Herro became the youngest player to start an NBA Finals game at 20 years, 256 days, which was eight days younger than Magic Johnson was when he started game 1 for the Lakers in 1980 against the Philadelphia 76ers.

-During game 4 of the 2020 NBA Finals series, Tyler Herro achieved the most three-pointers made by a rookie in NBA playoffs history, accomplishing 45 three-point shots while surpassing Matt Maloney's record 43 threes during the 1997 playoffs.
+During game 4 of the 2020 NBA Finals series, Tyler Herro achieved the most three-pointers made by a rookie in NBA playoffs history, accomplishing 45 three-point shots, surpassing Matt Maloney's record of 43 threes during the 1997 playoffs.

 On January 20, 2000, Tyler Christopher Herro was born.
 He is an American professional basketball player.